 So far as the University is concerned, the project is important because it fulfils a number of key aims – including going beyond the usual boundaries of the University and involving all sorts of people not only in the project work, but also in generating research ideas and questions.
 To that end, the co-production sessions that we’ve run with the on-site volunteers have been really stimulating, and it’s great that we’re lining more up.
 I’ve been delighted by the questions and ideas that the volunteers have been coming up with – often things that I’d not have thought of, which was the hope of these sessions.
 I’m looking forward to the sessions that are coming up!

-I’m tremendously grateful to all of our volunteers based at the institutions we’re working with, but I’d also like to mention one volunteer I work closely with, here in Portsmouth – Stuart Taylor.
+I’m tremendously grateful to all of our volunteers based at the institutions we’re working with, but I’d also like to mention one volunteer I work closely with, here in Portsmouth – albeit anonymously, as he’s said that he’s happy doing the work and doesn’t need or want any further recognition.
 As with all the project volunteers I’ve met in the flesh, he’s an interesting person and good to spend time talking with.
 However, so far as the project goes, he is a data wizard – he has cleaned up all of the data so far publicly available, sorting out inconsistencies and, significantly, adding in the often awkward-to-pin down historical county data.
 His work means we get a much better picture about the geographic distribution of accidents and make the data much more easily searchable by location.
-So – a big thank you to Stuart for this.
+So – a big thank you to him for this.

 What all of this adds up to is that we’re producing a vast resource that is of interest and use to huge numbers of people, in all sorts of ways.
 This simply wouldn’t have been feasible for a single person to do – certainly not without many years’ hard work and an endless supply of patience!
 What’s lovely is that the volunteers do seem to enjoy the work (perhaps counter-intuitively, given the subject matter) and get a lot out of it.
 Just as we hoped we’d see by looking at the individual-level accident data, people are key to the project – and that goes for the volunteers making it happen: thank you!